Vincent Bezecourt: 2017 season

 On 11 August 2017, it was announced that the New York Red Bulls signed Bezecourt to an MLS contract.
-At the time of the signing, Bezecourt had 19 appearances with Red Bulls II, scored six goals and was leading the league with eight assists and 45 chances created.
-On 18 August 2017, Bezecourt made his first appearance for NY Red Bulls as a starting central midfielder against the Portland Timbers in a 0–2 losing effort.
-Bezecourt was then sent back to NY Red Bulls II.
+At the time of the signing, Bezecourt had 19 appearances with New York Red Bulls II, scored six goals and was leading the league with eight assists and 45 chances created.
+On 18 August 2017, Bezecourt made his first appearance in the 2017 MLS Season with New York Red Bulls as a starting central midfielder against Portland Timbers in a 0–2 losing effort.
+Bezecourt was then sent back to New York Red Bulls II.

-Bezecourt's next appearance with NYRB II was against Toronto FC II on 9 September 2017, a 2–1 victory.
+Bezecourt's next appearance withNew York Red Bulls II was against Toronto FC II on 9 September 2017, a 2–1 victory.
 He made 4 starts, recording 2 assists and against the Pittsburgh Riverhounds on 30 September Bezecourt through a corner kick forced an own goal.
-The NY Red Bulls II went 2–2 in those games and qualified for the USL Cup, Bezecourt was then sent to the major league club for his second stint.
+The New York Red Bulls II went 2–2 in those games and qualified for the USL Cup, Bezecourt was then sent to the senior squad for his second stint.

-On 7 October 2017, Bezecourt was a substitute for Bradley Wright-Phillips in the 80th minute against the Vancouver White Caps, a 3–0 victory for the NY Red Bulls.
+On 7 October 2017, Bezecourt came on as a substitution for New York Red Bull iconic player, Bradley Wright-Phillips in the 80th minute against the Vancouver Whitecaps in a 3–0 victory for the New York Red Bulls.
 It was his second MLS appearance.

-On 14 October 2017, Bezecourt started against the Rochester Rhinos in 1-2 losing effort.
+On 14 October 2017, Bezecourt started against the Rochester Rhinos in 1–2 losing effort.
 Bezecourt recorded an assist in the NY Red Bulls II only goal of the game, it was his 11th assist of the year, which tied for second-most in the USL.

-On 22 October 2017, Bezecourt made his second MLS start and third appearance in the final game of the season for the NY Red Bulls against D.C.
+On 22 October 2017, Bezecourt made his second MLS start and third appearance in the final game of the season for the New York Red Bulls against D.C.
 United.
 Because of the start, Bezecourt did not participate in the Red Bulls II USL cup pursuit.

-MLS Cup Playoffs

 Bezecourt made his first playoff appearance as a substitute for Damien Perrinelle in the 82nd minute against Toronto FC.

-2018
+2018 season

-On December 22, 2017, it was announced that Bezecourt was retained by NY Red Bulls.
-On 10 March 2018 he started in the Red Bulls' MLS season opener against Portland Timbers recording two assists in the 4–0 win.
-On June 6, 2018, Bezecourt opened the scoring in New York's 4-0 derby win over New York City FC in the fourth round of the 2018 Lamar Hunt U.S. Open Cup.
+On 22 December 2017, it was announced that Bezecourt was retained by New York Red Bulls.
+On 10 March 2018, he started in the New York Red Bulls 2018 MLS season opener against Portland Timbers recording two assists in the 4–0 win.
+On 6 June 2018, Bezecourt opened the scoring in New York's 4–0 derby win over New York City in the fourth round of the 2018 U.S. Open Cup.

-2020
+Miami FC

 In January 2020, Bezecourt signed with Miami FC of the USL Championship.

-2021

-On 9 March 2021, Bezecourt signed for Armenian Premier League club Alashkert.

-On 19 December 2021, Bezecourt signed for Geylang International of the Singapore Premier League.
+He make his debut on 8 March against Saint Louis FC.
+On 1 October, Bezecourt scored his first goal for the club in a 4–3 win over Charleston Battery.